Skip to content

 We recognize that replay attacks can lead to dire penalties.
 So, the real query is, how can we protect ourselves from replay attacks?

-An additional prevention technique is to utilize digital signatures to make it simpler for the receiver to validate if the sender is really the individual they think they are.
+An additional prevention technique is to utilize digital signatures to make it simpler for the receiver to validate if the sender is the individual they think they are.

 Replay attacks can also be minimalized with the help of random-session session keys, which are time-specific & will change with time making it hard for an attacker to fool the receiver with an earlier message.